Maryland Health Administration Degree Programs

 Overall, the future of healthcare administration appears stable in Maryland.
-O*Net reports that job growth in this state may lead to the creation of over 400 new jobs per year through 2022.
-The average salary for a Maryland medical manager, $98,300 per year, is higher than the national average (O*Net, 2015).
+O*Net reports that job growth in this state may lead to the creation of over 2,500 new jobs per year through 2028, a 20% increase.
+The median salary for a Maryland medical manager, $113,150 per year, is higher than the national average (O*Net, 2018).

 2020 Medical and Health Services Manager Estimated Job Openings